 English for Dharma Purposes

-The English for Dharma Purposes program grows out of the need to empower monastics (khenpos, lopons, and qualified lay practitioners) to learn English while gaining exposure to modern teaching methods, science, art, culture, and new fields of knowledge.
-This program supports urgent efforts to translate Tibetan texts and to provide skillful Dharma teachers globally.
+The English for Dharma Purposes program empowers monastics.
+Khenpos, lopons, and qualified lay practitioners learn English through modern teaching methods and subjects.
+Modern curricula include science, art, culture, and new fields of knowledge.
+This program is part of an urgent effort to translate Tibetan texts and provide skillful Dharma teachers globally.

-This unique three-year program provides a foundation in English that will facilitate the individual’s Dharma service in the world.
-Beyond basic communication skills in comprehension, speaking, and writing, committed students will advance to supporting both written and oral Dharma translations.
-Teachers in this program are qualified to teach English as a Second Language and have the skills to tailor their teaching methods to serve this unique program.
-Students accepted into this selective program are provided a full immersion experience at the Institute.
+This unique three-year residential program provides a foundation for Dharma service in the world.
+Students develop basic communication skills, including comprehension, speaking, and writing.
+Committed students advance to supporting both written and oral Dharma translations.
+Faculty are qualified to teach English as a Second Language.
+All instructors are skilled at tailoring their teaching methods to serve the Dharma community.
+Students who are selected to participate at the Institute receive a full immersion experience.

-As a residential program, students are encouraged to speak in natural settings, take field trips to historical and sacred Buddhist sites, make Dharma presentations, and experience new teaching methods in order to work toward language fluency.
-Students live, eat, and work with native English-speaking teachers, guests, and staff, providing them a well-rounded experience while engaged in real-life dialogues.
+Students practice conversation in natural settings, take field trips to sacred and historical Buddhist sites, make Dharma presentations, and experience innovative teaching methods.
+Working toward language fluency, students live, eat, and work with native English-speakers.
+Teachers, guests, and staff share residency with students.
+This provides a well-rounded experience, with thorough engagement in real-life dialogues.

-Mature students, primarily monks over 25 years old, are encouraged to apply.
-The academic year begins the first Monday of the third week of September and concludes on April 15th.
+Mature students, primarily monks over 25 years old, are welcome to apply.
+The academic year begins the third Monday in September and concludes on April 15th.